mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

-          * Cultural/Language barriers are a challenge as people come from different backgrounds— which leads them to categorise items according to their personal experiences/cultures
+          * Cultural/Language barriers are a challenge as people come from different backgrounds —  which leads them to categorise items according to their personal experiences/cultures;

-          * Not all categories are the same to everyone as people have different criteria— they are not that obvious
+          * Not all categories are the same to everyone as people have different criteria —  which are not always obvious;

-          * If you have a serious allergy conditions/specific diet, you would want to shop the products you can consume (e.g. dairy-free/vegan)
+          * If you have a serious allergy conditions/specific diet, you need to shop for products you can consume (e.g. dairy-free/vegan), as most products aren't suitable.
   - backgroundColor: '#E2E2E2'
     column:
       - content: >-